plone/documentation/docs/install/install.md

 ./bin/instance stop
 ```

-Your instance starts in foreground mode, which is only advisable for troubleshooting or for local demonstration purposes,
+Your instance starts in foreground mode, which is only advisable for troubleshooting or for local demonstration purposes.

-Now you can call the url `http://localhost:8080` in your browser and you can add a **Classic UI Plone site**
+Now you can call the url `http://localhost:8080` in your browser and you can add a **Classic UI Plone site**.

 Let's have fun with Plone!